 9. Abbot Peak East, 2145m 10.
 Carruthers Peak, 2145m

 Clients have the choice to base their walk from lodge accommodation in Jindabyne or camping in the mountains.
-With many clients organising there own private fun small group of 4-5 friends.
+With many clients organising their own private fun small group of 4-5 friends.

-For those who may find the Ten peaks walk too challenging we can customise an easier walk to scenic locations peaks and historical stockmans huts.
-Such as the March 25-28 Camping scenic, plus some peaks walk.
+For those who may find the Ten Peaks Walk too challenging we can customise an easier walk to scenic locations peaks and historical stockmans' huts.

 Bookings: Please email me your name, phone number and preferred dates.
-A 50% deposit is required to secure your booking.
+A $100 per person deposit is required to secure your booking.

 Once this is done you will receive an information sheet including the Ten Peaks itinerary as well as clothing, equipment and training requirements to help you prepare for your adventure.
 You will also be required to sign a liability waiver.